 Set Small, Tangible Goals

 Break down the positive behaviors you want into specific pieces.
-Rather than say ‘clean up your room,’ which can be overwhelming for small children, Silvers says, just help them get involved in the cleaning process.
-Ask them to hand you the stray toys, so you can put them on the shelf, for instance.
+Rather than say “clean up your room,” which can be overwhelming for small children, Silvers says, just help them get involved in the cleaning process.
+For instance, ask them to hand you the stray toys so that you can put them on the shelf.
 It’s a little work for you, but it means less fighting and more helping.

 Don’t Give Points for Acts of Kindness